cvaisnor/cvaisnor/README.md

 Check out my [website!](https://chrisvaisnor.com)

-For recruiters: All my latest work is in private repos, send me a LinkedIn message for access!
+For recruiters: Most of my work is in private repos.
+I'm happy to send examples over email if you would like!